Sagai (film): Plot

 Over the course of their journey to Jagira, both Chandni and Shehzadi fall in love with the handsome and charming Captain Prem, and so begins the conflict that arises in a classic love triangle when two women fall in love with the same man.
-What further complicates this love triangle is that when the ship reaches Jagira, Shehzadi’s brother, the King (Hiralal), insists that Prem marry Shehzadi and imprisons him when Prem refuses to do so.
+What further complicates this love triangle is that when the ship reaches Jagira, Shehzadi’s brother, the King, insists that Prem marry Shehzadi and imprisons him when Prem refuses to do so.
 The King then proposes to Chandni who is already engaged to the man her father had selected for her years ago.
 The film progresses with the resolution of the conflicts that arise in this complex love triangle.